 The thought of the word resolution just makes me cringe.

 I feel like resolutions never seem to stick, so I’ve come up with a more promising idea to be more consistent.
 Let’s call them GOALS!

-Since the New Year is upon us, now is the time to take a look at our pending goals (not resolutions) for the year ahead.
+Since the New Year is here, now is the time to take a look at our pending goals (not resolutions) for the year ahead.

 Personally speaking, there have been a countless amount of times where I jotted my goals down for the year and stopped midway through the year.

 How many of you experience the same struggle?
 Utilize some of these tips to help you get through this year and beyond!
 Here we go!

 Truthfully speaking, I cannot tell you how many times we set out to achieve our goals and midway through the year, or even before, we get discouraged and distracted and just stop.
 On my social media timelines, I see popular hashtag trends like #FitnessGoals, #RelationshipGoals, #CareerGoals, but are we actually taking the time to take the steps to pursue them?
 Goals should be designed for you, by you.

 One of the sites that I frequent is ‘Businessese,’ which is a great informational site spearheaded by attorneys that helps bloggers with tips to stay on the up and up.